 “But don’t you see that’s hopeless?
 You can’t function on your own.”

-At the edge of the desk, where the handles of the drawers formed a ladder to the ground, my heart groped its artery arms as it attempted to reach the top rung.
+At the edge of the desk, where the handles of the drawers formed a ladder to the ground, its artery arm groped for the top rung.

-“I’m not going to stand by while you run down the path of death,” I said.
+“I’m not going to let you kill us both,” I said.

 That seemed to give it pause.
 It sniffed, then said with a wave, “Sayonara, Bucko.”